Do you want to start an indoor, self-sustaining herb garden? Are you considering growing thyme…

 Grow with Me – Mint from Grocery Stems

-Pruning Mint is a very simple task.
+Pruning is a very simple task.
 Just make sure to prune before your plant gets too tall or overgrown.
 After a year or two of pruning it can lose some flavor.

-The sweet thing about growing mint right in your kitchen is no outdoor pests.
+The sweet thing about growing right in your kitchen is no outdoor pests.
 But if you do grow outside just make sure to look out from spider mites.

-With growing Mentha just look out for the basic things like when growing anything else.
+With growing indoors just look out for the basic things like when growing anything else.
 Look out for Mold, Mint Rust and Mini Borers.
 Which can be fixed with the proper watch and care of the plants.

 Tips & Tricks